eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ### Browse or Retrieve an Element

+#### Browse element

 The Browse Element action displays the entire contents of the Element, including related metadata.
-This allows you to determine if you want to retrieve and work with the Element
+This allows you to determine if you want to retrieve and work with the Element.

-**Follow these steps:**
+1. Click on the element in either the Map or Filters view.

+#### Retrieve element

+The Retrieve Element action retrieves an existing element from Endevor into a local file system (with dependecies, if specified).
+This allows to you to work with local copy of element without upload ability, for now (basically it is View Element action).

 1. Right-click on the element in either the Map or Filters view.

-   The options to Browse or Retrieve the Element appear.
+   The options to Retrieve or Retrieve with dependencies the Element appear, you can choose it.

-2. Select the Browse Element option.

-   The Element is displayed in the panel, including related information, as shown below:

-3. Review the displayed information to determine if it is relevant or useful to you.

-   You have successfully opened an element for inspection.
-If you wish, you can now Retrieve the Element, with or without Dependencies.

 ## Configuration and Usage Tips